Sitin/node-ovirt/README.md

-OK here are the Node.js to oVirt driver specs.
+OK.
+Here are the Node.js to oVirt driver specs.

 Connection
 ========